 Having a longer tenure can typically lead to higher returns in the long-term but it is not a rule of thumb.
 There are numerous exceptions to this, as suggested by the previous example.
 Consequently, you should consider your personal financial position and goals before zeroing on a tenure.

 Example (Cont.): Getting back to Akshat, who is now contemplating retirement planning.
 He plans on retiring after 15 years.
 He currently has a corpus of INR 10 Lakhs.
-He has a couple of offers (for a 15-year tenure) but the interest rates range between 7.00-7.50% per annum.
+He is comparing two long-term rate options with one reinvestment-based strategy.

 | Option One | Option Two | Option Three |